Colleges & Universities

 Waukesha County Technical College

 Offers 170+ associate degree, technical diploma, apprenticeship and certificate programs.
-WCTC has numerous partnerships and transfer agreements in place with several area four-year colleges and universities, and the College also features customized training for employers.
-Campuses located in Pewaukee and Waukesha.
-Telephone: (262) 691-5566; www.wctc.edu
+Partnerships and transfer agreements with several area four-year colleges and universities.
+Campuses in Pewaukee and Waukesha. www.wctc.edu